On this page

 A total budget of EUR 274,070 is planned from the German-speaking Community for the project implementation of the REK II future project “Recognising Skills” In addition ESF funding is to be requested.
 The costs covered are still to be defined as they are dependent on the results of the concept development.

-As also already in the first implementation phase of the REK (REK I) there will be regular progress reports.
+As already in the first implementation phase of the REK (REK I) there will be regular progress reports.
 These enable those responsible for the project to update and adjust the measures.
 New objectives may result from the experiences in the project implementation.
 As also in REK I (2009-2014) new work stages may therefore be added or work stages that are no longer regarded as reasonable may be discontinued.
-New statistical bases are to be developed for the DG that are intended to help further develop the impact indicators and measured variables and thus to make the objectives of the project more measurable.
+New statistical bases are to be developed for the German-speaking Community that are intended to help further develop the impact indicators and measured variables and thus to make the objectives of the project more measurable.
 Also new best practices are to be sought as it is helpful and important to learn from other good examples.
 Finally the funding necessary for the implementation of the projects are to be made transparent as in the previous years.

 During the first implementation phase the REK coordination presented the “East Belgium Life 2025” strategy to many organisations, service providers and advisory bodies.
 Interested parties may also register in future for such a presentation.